 - Pattern: While twill is defined by sloping ridges and regular interlocking that follows one direction, herringbone is alternated to resemble a zigzag pattern or a broken twill.
 This switch in pattern reveals a V-shaped pattern.

-- Weaving: The twill weave follows a direction that is either right-handed, tuning from bottom left to the top right or left-handed, running from the bottom right to top left.
-Meanwhile, the herringbone weave is made in a zig-zag pattern, resembling the spine of the herring fish.
-While twill weave resembles a plain chevron, herringbone weave looks like a broken zigzag.
+- Weaving: The twill weave follows a direction that is either right-handed, tuning from the bottom left to the top right, or left-handed, running from the bottom right to the top left.
+Meanwhile, the herringbone weave is made in a zig-zag pattern, resembling the spine of the herringfish.
+While the twill weave resembles a plain chevron, the herringbone weave looks like a broken zigzag.

 Caring For Herringbone Weave